mehulagg/gitlab_test/doc/development/fe_guide/frontend_faq.md

 We've enabled the Babel preset-env option [`useBuiltIns: 'usage'`](https://babeljs.io/docs/en/babel-preset-env#usebuiltins-usage).

-This will automatically add the appropriate `core-js` polyfills once if our target browsers don't support the JavaScript features we're using.
+This will automatically add the appropriate `core-js` polyfills if our target browsers don't support the JavaScript features we're using.
 This means that you do not need to manually add `core-js` polyfills.

 Note: We still manually add non-`core-js` polyfills that extend browser features such as our SVG polyfill that lets us reference SVG by `<use xlink:href>`.
 These should be added to `app/assets/javascripts/commons/polyfills.js`.